> A.L. Lloyd > Songs > The Bonny Bunch of Roses

 The song was written by George Brown, a broadside hack writer, in the mid-1830s.

 A.L.
 Lloyd recorded The Bonny Bunch of Roses in 1956 for his Riverside LP English Street Songs.
-He noted:
+This track was also included in 2008 on his Fellside compilation of English and Australian folk songs, Ten Thousand Miles Away.
+He noted on the original album:

 This ballad was an extremely popular broadside in the earlier days of the 19th century all over England, Scotland and Ireland.
 Note the unmistakable air of sympathy for the downfall of the “bold Corsican.”
 Perhaps this ballad began its life in Ireland; be that as it may, it certainly was an important item in the repertoire of native English street singers, and the back-street audiences found nothing amiss in the singers’ attitude to the enemy of their country.
 Perhaps, like Beethoven, the English commoners had once regarded Napoleon as a possible liberator from oppression and misery, and were sad rather than angry when this turned out to be an error.
 Some say the bunch of roses symbolises England, Scotland and Ireland; others that it is a metaphor for the red-coated British Army.

-Stan Steggles of Rattlesden sang Bonny Bunch of Roses in 1958 to Desmond and Shelagh Herring.
-This recording was included on the 1993 Veteran cassette and 2009 Veteran CD of traditional music making from Mid-Suffolk, Many a Good Horseman.
+Stan Steggles of Rattlesden sang a fragment of Bonny Bunch of Roses in 1958 to Desmond and Shelagh Herring.
+This recording was included on the 1993 Veteran cassette and 2009 Veteran CD of traditional music making from mid-Suffolk, Many a Good Horseman.
+John Howson noted:

 Bill Porter sang The Bonny Bunch of Roses in 1965 at The Three Cups in Punnets Town.
 This recording by Brian Matthews was included in 2001 on the Musical Traditions anthology of songs from Sussex country pubs, Just Another Saturday Night.

 Fairport Convention recorded The Bonny Bunch of Roses for the first time in May 1970 at Gold Star Studios, Hollywood.
-This recording was published much later on their anthology Meet on the Ledge: The Classic Years (1967-1975).
-A BBC Radio “Folk on One” broadcast from 25 July 1970 is on Fairport’s 4 CD set Live at the BBC.
-Their best know version is the title track of Fairport Convention’s first LP for the Vertigo label, The Bonny Bunch of Roses.
-Another live version, from La Trobe University, Melbourne, Australia on 23 June 1977 found its way on the 4 CD anthology Fairport UnConventional.
+This recording was not put on the original release of their album Full House but was included as a bonus track on the album’s 2001 CD reissue.
+It was also included in 1999 on their compilation Meet on the Ledge: The Classic Years (1967-1975) and in 2017 on their anthology Come All Ye: The First Ten Years.
+A BBC Radio “Folk on One” broadcast from 25 July 1970 was included in 2007 on Fairport’s 4 CD set Live at the BBC.
+Fairport’s best know version of this song is the title track of their first LP for the Vertigo label, the 1977 The Bonny Bunch of Roses.
+Another live version, from La Trobe University, Melbourne, Australia on 23 June 1977 was included in 2002 on their 4 CD Free Reed anthology Fairport UnConventional and in 2012 on their CD 4 Play.

 Bob Davenport sang The Bonny Bunch of Roses in 1971 on the Trailer album Bob Davenport and the Marsden Rattlers.

 Nic Jones sang The Bonny Bunch of Roses in 1971 on his eponymous second album, Nic Jones, just after the track Napoleon’s Lamentation.
-He noteds:
+He noted:

 The text of this ballad appears to have caused some confusion among folk-song enthusiasts, according to Frank Purslow in his note to the song (Marrow Bones, p.
 103).
 He mentions James Reeves particularly as having commented on it.
 He goes on to say that the song is an imaginary conversation between Napoleon’s young son and Marie Louise, second wife of Napoleon.
 This idea makes the song much clearer.
 The son threatens to “raise a terrible army” and to assert his power.
 They talk of Napoleon’s Moscow campaign and Marie Louise warns her son that he’ll follow Napoleon to the grave.
 Then, in the last verse, the son states that he is dying.
 This last verse becomes plainer if we understand that the son died at twenty-one of a weakness in the chest aggravated by severe, self-imposed physical exercise.